 7. Use material for dance photography

-Adding floaty material to a dance photoshoot really helps to convey movement in photos and makes them much more interesting.
-I always take my bag of floaty fabrics when photographing dancers.
+One of my easiest dance photography tips is to add floaty material to a dance photoshoot.
+It really helps to convey movement in photos and makes them much more interesting so I always take my bag of floaty fabrics when photographing dancers.
 The good thing about floaty fabrics is that they’re very light, so easy to carry.

 Leave a comment